-For U.K. Investors Only:

-This marketing communication is issued by Pzena Investment Management, Limited ("PIM UK").
+For U.K. Investors Only: This marketing communication is issued by Pzena Investment Management, Limited ("PIM UK").
 PIM UK is a limited company registered in England and Wales with registered number 09380422, and its registered office is at 34-37 Liverpool Street, London EC2M 7PP, United Kingdom.
 PIM UK is an appointed representative of Vittoria & Partners LLP (FRN 709710), which is authorised and regulated by the Financial Conduct Authority ("FCA").
 The Pzena documents have been approved by Vittoria & Partners LLP and, in the UK, are only made available to professional clients and eligible counterparties as defined by the FCA.
+The Pzena documents are only made available to professional clients and eligible counterparties as defined by the FCA.
+Past performance is not indicative of future results.
+The value of your investment may go down as well as up, and you may not receive upon redemption the full amount of your original investment.
+The views and statements contained herein are those of Pzena Investment Management and are based on internal research.

-For EU Investors Only:

-This marketing communication is issued by Pzena Investment Management Europe Limited ("PIM Europe").
+For EU Investors Only: This marketing communication is issued by Pzena Investment Management Europe Limited ("PIM Europe").
 PIM Europe (No. C457984) is authorised and regulated by the Central Bank of Ireland as a UCITS management company (pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011, as amended).
 PIM Europe is registered in Ireland with the Companies Registration Office (No. 699811), with its registered office at Riverside One, Sir John Rogerson's Quay, Dublin, 2, Ireland.
 Past performance is not indicative of future results.
 The value of your investment may go down as well as up, and you may not receive upon redemption the full amount of your original investment.
 The views and statements contained herein are those of Pzena Investment Management and are based on internal research.

-For Australia and New Zealand Investors Only:

-This document has been prepared and issued by Pzena Investment Management, LLC (ARBN 108 743 415), a limited liability company ("Pzena").
+For Australia and New Zealand Investors Only: This document has been prepared and issued by Pzena Investment Management, LLC (ARBN 108 743 415), a limited liability company ("Pzena").
 Pzena is regulated by the Securities and Exchange Commission (SEC) under U.S. laws, which differ from Australian laws.
 Pzena is exempt from the requirement to hold an Australian financial services license in Australia in accordance with ASIC Corporations (Repeal and Transitional) Instrument 2016/396.
 Pzena offers financial services in Australia to 'wholesale clients' only pursuant to that exemption.
 This document is not intended to be distributed or passed on, directly or indirectly, to any other class of persons in Australia.